 Sarah from The Herniman House agrees and she added

 Snacks can also come in handy if you find yourself delayed for any reason.
-Yes there are usually food outlets in departures lounges but if you’ve just had lunch or dinner they can placate a bored toddler especially.
-And don’t forget to keep every hydrated during the flight.
+Yes, there are usually food outlets in departures lounges, but if you’ve just had lunch or dinner they can placate a bored toddler especially.
+And don’t forget to keep everyone hydrated during the flight.

 13 Baby Bottles and formula

-Firstly, for those of you wondering can you take baby formula on a plane and bottles, yes you can.
-You can take pre-made bottles but be aware you may be asked to taste the contents at the security desks, although I’ve read elsewhere that this may be replaced by other non-invasive additional tests in certain airports.
-You can also take the ready-made cartons of formula on board.
+Firstly, for those of you wondering about flying with baby formula, or taking baby food on a plane, the answer is you can!
+You can take pre-made bottles but be aware you may be asked to taste the contents at the security desks, although I’ve read elsewhere that this has been replaced by other non-invasive additional tests in certain airports.
+You can also take the ready-made cartons of baby formula on a plane.

-Once on board, we asked the flight crew for 1oz of boiling water, added the formula and topped up using natural, bottled water we had purchased once we were through security and in the departures lounge.
+Once on board, we asked a flight attendant for 1oz of boiling water, added the formula and topped up using natural, bottled water we had purchased once we were through security and in the departures lounge.
 This worked a treat each time we flew while our son was still bottle feeding.
-Alternatively, you can bring an empty thermos flask with you and ask a café or hot drinks outlet in the departures lounge to fill it with boiling water for you.
+Alternatively, you can bring an empty thermos flask with you and ask a cafe or hot drinks outlet in the departures lounge to fill it with boiling water for you.

 Make sure you bring enough formula and bottles for all the feeds needed at both the airport and during the flight, as well as at least two additional feeds, just in case of delays.